-Traveling Gingerbread Tip: We recommend bringing water shoes, a second pair of shoes to wear after the excursion, an underwater camera, a credit card, a plastic bag for wet items, and a change of dry clothes.
+Traveling Gingerbread Tip: We recommend bringing water shoes, a second pair of shoes to wear after the excursion, an underwater camera, credit card, plastic bag for wet items, and a change of dry clothes.
 Water shoes are available for purchase at Desafio for $10 USD.

 Getting to the canyon is only the beginning of the adventure.
 The winding, dirt, mountain road to the Operation Center becomes undeveloped, requiring a transfer to a diesel off-road vehicle, or jungle limo.
 We encounter unexpected road repairs along the route, requiring an uphill hike along the dusty trail to another vehicle transfer.
 The total trip to Lost Canyon Adventures Canyoneering Operations Center is about 40 minutes.

 Canyoneering is a combination of waterfall rappelling, zip lining, pool jumping, and hiking through the rain forest canyon.
 Participants are fully submerged in water at times.
 Lockers are available to safely keep items dry while away from the Operations Center.
 After demonstrations and being outfitted with gloves, helmets, and a harness, our real adventure begins.

 A single file line follows a narrow path into the forest.
 Quickly, the hike includes climbing over roots, rocks, and small saplings.
 As the trees become more dense, the first rappel down a 10 foot waterfall comes into view.
 The second rappel is down the second largest waterfall followed by a free fall zip line through the canyon.